AndrewLukashchuk202/FullStackProject/README.md

      ```

 3. **Create the Main Component**:
+   - In the `src/app` directory, create a new folder (e.g., `some_folder`) for your components.
-   - In the `pages` directory, create a new component (e.g., `AnimatedHelloWorld.tsx`) to handle the canvas and mouse click events:
+   - Inside that folder, create a new file named `page.tsx` to handle the canvas and mouse click events:
      ```javascript
      // Import necessary libraries
      import React, { useEffect, useRef } from 'react';